ARTstorThis link opens in a new windowDigital images (over 1 million) in the areas of art, architecture, the humanities and the social sciences.

-European Film GatewayGives "access to hundreds of thousands of film historical documents as preserved in European film archives and cinémathèques: photos, posters, programmes, periodicals, censorship documents, rare feature and documentary films, newsreels and other materials."
+European Film GatewayThe EFG Portal gives you quick access to hundreds of thousands of film historical documents as preserved in European film archives and cinémathèques: photos, posters, programmes, periodicals, censorship documents, rare feature and documentary films, newsreels and other materials.

-The Travel Film ArchiveThe Travel Film Archive is a collection of travelogues and educational and industrial films - many of them in color - that show the world the way it was between 1900 and 1970.
-Search films by keyword, or location, filmmaker, decade subject.
+Travel Film ArchiveThe Travel Film Archive is a collection of travelogues and educational and industrial films - many of them in color - that show the world the way it was between 1900 and 1970.

 Chat with a Librarian

 National JukeboxThe National Jukebox freely provides access to recordings from the collections of the Library of Congress National Audio-Visual Conservation Center and other contributing libraries and archives.

 Wikimedia CommonsFree access to images, sound, and video files in the public domain or with Creative Commons licenses.

 JamendoJamendo is a community of free, legal and unlimited music published under Creative Commons licenses.

 Alan Lomax Sound RecordingsThe Sound Recordings catalog comprises over 17,400 digital audio files, from 1946 into the 1990s.
 Alan Lomax is most famous for his work in the penitentiaries, plantations, and lonely farms of the Mississippi Delta, where he made recordings traditional African American culture.
 He also made recordings in the remote communities of the Caribbean, Europe, and North Africa.